 - Facial procedures include anti-wrinkle injections and dermal fillers

 We’ve helped people across Victoria and the ACT get the results they want, so whether you’re in Curtin or Hawthorn, specialist assistance is close at hand.

-Patients who have had the Mummy Makeover have reported not only physical benefits but emotional ones too, such as improved self-confidence.
+Patients who have had the mummy makeover procedure have reported not only physical benefits but emotional ones too, such as improved self-confidence.

-There are psychological effects which can stay with women after their pregnancy and birth, and which are related to the loss of their figures, such as:
+There are psychological effects that can remain with women long after their pregnancy and birth.
+Many of these effects are related to the loss of their figures, and can include:

-- Feelings of embarrassment, especially in front of partner when undressing
+- Feelings of embarrassment, especially in front of one’s partner when undressing

 - Loss of sexual drive